redwoodjs/redwoodjs-com-archive/docs/storybook.md

 >
 > `yarn rw storybook --no-manager-cache`

-[Theming Storybook's UI](https://storybook.js.org/docs/react/configure/theming) can be accompished by installing two packages, and making a few changes to Redwood's inital configuration.
+You can [theme Storybook's UI](https://storybook.js.org/docs/react/configure/theming) by installing two packages and making a few changes to Redwood's initial configuration.

 From the root of your RedwoodJS project: